zopefoundation/RestrictedPython/README.rst

    RestrictedPython only supports CPython.
 It does _not_ support PyPy and other Python implementations as it cannot provide its restrictions there.

-For full documentation please see http://restrictedpython.readthedocs.io/ or the local ``docs/index``.
+For full documentation please see http://restrictedpython.readthedocs.io/.

 Example
 =======